samar-raj10/brand-ai-audit/brand-ai-readiness-audit/README.md

 ## What this project does

-This project audits a public website for AI readiness and on-site engagement.
+This project audits a public website for **AI readiness and on-site engagement**.

 It checks whether: